 The crewed version of Dream Chaser is approximately 85% common to the cargo system and has environmental control and life support systems, windows for crew visibility, an integral main propulsion system for abort capability and major orbital maneuvers.

 Dream Chaser Space System Specific Features Include:

-- Environmental control, life support system and seating capable of transporting a crew of seven and critical cargo to LEO
+- Environmental control, life support system & seating capable of transporting a crew of up to seven & critical cargo to LEO

 - Windows for crew visibility

 - Launches without a fairing on top of a human-rated rocket with the ability to safely abort to a runway in the event of an emergency

 - Integral main propulsion system for abort capability & major orbital maneuvers

 The Dream Chaser spaceplane is a multi-mission vehicle that can support a variety of low-Earth orbit needs.
 Dream Chaser can be customized for both domestic and international customers through vehicle configuration, launch site, destination, landing site, duration and a host of other variables.
 We have entered into agreements with multiple international space agencies and together we are developing technologies, applications and missions for Dream Chaser-based space systems.

 Remote sensing for Earth & space imaging & observation